-I live and work in Hancock, Massachusetts, where I grew up.
+I live and work in Adams, Massachusetts, not far from where I grew up.
 I went to Hampshire College from 2002 to 2006, and then the Center For Cartoon Studies from 2008 to 2010, where I got my MFA.

 In 2010 I received a Xeric Grant to publish my first graphic novel, Freddy Stories.